BettercareHealth/bettercare/README.md

 *	For SVG images, the editor you use will determine underlying resolution.
 Illustrator uses 72dpi, and Inkscape 90dpi.
 We favour and assume 90dpi, but can rescale SVG images with  our stylesheets just in case.
 *	For JPGs, our default resolution should be 200dpi and image quality of 80 ('very high' in Adobe presets).
 This allows for reasonable print quality while keeping file sizes sensible for web delivery.
 The higher resolution also allows ebook users to zoom in for more detail.
 *	To get a 200dpi JPG that is 115 mm wide, the image must be 906 pixels wide.
 (115mm is 4.53 inches, which contains 906 pixels at 200 pixels per inch, aka 200 dpi.)
+*	However, try wherever possible to keep JPG file sizes below 127KB: [Amazon Kindle may automatically downsample images above that](http://authoradventures.blogspot.com/2014/02/image-size-limit-increased-in-kindle.html), and it's better if we control the downsampling for quality than let their servers do it.

 ##### Styles